My Early Voting RIGHTS

 - Early Voting DAYS

-Local Boards of Elections are required to provide New York voters with nine additional days to cast a ballot in person prior to Election Day.
-The Early Voting period begins on the second Saturday prior to Election Day and ends on the Sunday prior to Election Day Tuesday (inclusive).
+For Primary, General, and Special elections, every local Board of Elections must provide voters with nine days to vote in person prior to Election Day.
+The Early Voting period begins on the second Saturday prior to Election Day and ends on the Sunday prior to Election Day Tuesday.
 Find My Early Voting Options

 - Early Voting HOURS OF OPERATION

 Local Boards must provide a minimum of eight early voting hours per day on weekdays, between 7:00 am and 8:00 pm.
 All voters must have access until 8:00 pm on at least two weekdays.

-Local Boards must provide a minimum of five hours of early voting per day on all weekend days or holidays, between 9:00 am and 6:00 pm.
+Local Boards must provide a minimum of eight hours of early voting per day on all weekend days or holidays, between 9:00 am and 8:00 pm.

 Counties may provide additional early voting hours, and many do!

 - Early Voting LOCATIONS

 Greater access is encouraged; less access is prohibited: Localities may provide more Early Voting access (locations and hours) than required, but not less.
 These minimum safeguards ensure basic access for all voters while providing local flexibility to tailor a program that best meets the needs of residents.

 - Key Program DEADLINES

 - May 1st.
 For the General Election, local boards must designate early voting sites and hours by May 1st each year.
 Prior to a Primary or Special Election, early voting sites, hours, and any assignments must be designated at least 45 days prior.
 This allows the public, press, civic groups, and candidates to assess the plan for equity.